benjamin-shen/dbot/README.md

 All possible commands can be found in [response.txt](dictionaries/response.txt).
 All recognized keywords can be found in [understandable.txt](dictionaries/understandable.txt).

+### Future work
+Change "response" and "understandable" because they're really bad names.
+Make it easier to debug.
+Future ideas for the bot can be found in [todo.txt](developer/todo.txt).

 ### Bugs
 There is an occasional delay in the bot's response.
 The GroupMe on PC sometimes displays messages in the wrong order.